it-srebecca/marriage-and-birth-rates/README.md

   Assesses whether changes in one variable (e.g., fertility) can help predict changes in the other (e.g., marriage), and vice versa.

 - **Model Performance Comparison:**
-  Quantifies the benefit of multivariate (VAR) modeling over univariate approaches, with country-level summaries and visualizations.
+  Quantifies the benefit of multivariate (VAR) modeling over univariate approaches, with country-level summaries and visualisations.

 ## Results Overview
 - **Most European countries show a long-term decline in both marriage prevalence and fertility rates, though the timing and magnitude vary.**